 You most likely want or must use some given colors for your customer projects, or your next big startup venture.
 To get things started, using pre-made themes is a great time saver when you have other things to focus on first.
 I have also found that it is a nice tool to use to try and experiment with different styles for apps I am working on.
 This helps me see how it looks and feels with different theme options.

 With the launch of Android 12 and dynamic themes, we will se an increasing expectation from users to be able to customize the look of consumer apps completely.
 FlexColorScheme gives you a large selection of options that you can offer out of the box as pre-made choices, in addition to whatever main brand colors you have as default.
 FlexColorScheme also supports using dynamic themes, and can even generate them itself using key colors to make seeded ColorSchemes.

-As advanced theme settings you can even offer toggles for users to play with, like swapping main and secondary colors, reducing the amount of used colors in the theme.
+As advanced theme settings, you can even offer toggles for users to play with, like swapping main and secondary colors, reducing the number of used colors in the theme.
 Even the option to auto-tune built-in or custom themes, by turning on seed generated themes, and using their defined colors as key colors could be included.
 You can even add two or three tone options for the auto-tuning.
-You can also use FlexColorScheme to make a high contrast version of whatever themes you defined.
+You can also use FlexColorScheme to make a high-contrast version of whatever themes you defined.

 The possibilities are limitless.
 The Themes Playground app, which is also tutorial example 5, shows you how this is done.
 It is remarkably simple, it is also quite addictive to play with different theme settings.